-The top three things to do in Tanzania
+The top things to do in Tanzania

 There are countless wonderful experiences to be had in this African gem.
 For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Tanzania.

 Scale Mount Kilimanjaro

 Africa’s highest mountain stands in splendid isolation, rising 5,895 metres from the surrounding plains.
 Mountains of this height are usually for experts only but with a bit of training, Kilimanjaro’s snowy peak can be tackled by all.
 One of the founders of our hand-picked partner company was born and raised in the mountain's foothills, so you couldn't be in better hands to plan your ascent.
 Whether you want to undertake a popular route, or a route less trodden, speak to our trusted local experts to plan your adventure.